dcos/examples/1.8/bookkeeper/README.md

-# How to use Bookkeeper package on DC/OS
+# How to use Bookkeeper on DC/OS

-[Bookkeeper](http://bookkeeper.apache.org/) BookKeeper is a replicated log service which can be used to build replicated state machines.
+[Bookkeeper](http://bookkeeper.apache.org/) is a replicated log service which can be used to build replicated state machines.
 A log contains a sequence of events which can be applied to a state machine.
-BookKeeper guarantees that each replica state machine will see all the same entries, in the same order.
-One bookkeeper instance is called a bookie, By default this package deploy 1 bookie.
+Bookkeeper guarantees that each replica state machine will see all the same entries, in the same order.
+One bookkeeper instance is called a bookie, and by default this package deploys one bookie.
 Usually we should deploy at least 3 bookies to start a bookkeeper cluster.

 - Estimated time for completion: 5 minutes
 - Target audience: Anyone who wants to deploy a bookkeeper cluster